 Those who do not know two current members, please contact Membership Services (email@example.com) and request to meet with members of the Membership Committee for coffee or lunch at the Art Club.

 Initiation fee and annual dues vary by type of membership and residency status.
-You are considered a non-resident if you live outside a 50-mile radius of the Club, not to be confused with road map measurement.
+You are considered a Non-Resident if you live outside a 50-mile radius of the Club (not to be confused with road map measurement) for more than 6 months of the year.
+Those living outside of the 50-mile radius but work inside the radius are considered Residents.
 For clear radius measurement see https://providenceartclub.org/radius.

 The Membership Process